-For our 2013 Acquisitions, the estimated fair values as of the acquired assets, assumed liabilities and the resulting goodwill are summarized as follows (in thousands):
+The estimated fair values of the acquired assets, assumed liabilities and the resulting goodwill from the 2013 Acquisitions are summarized as follows (in thousands):

 Acquisition

-Yell owstone Excalibur
+Yellowstone Excalibur

 Cash \$ 95 \$ -

 Other current assets 280 91

 Property and equipment 7,249 2,740

 Goodwill 9,421 4,466

 Broadcast licenses 14,305 4,161

 Other intangible assets 1,709 633

 Other non-current assets 70 -

 Current liabilities (304) (91)

-Longterm debt, less current portion (86) -
+Long-term debt, less current portion (86) -

 Total \$ 32,739 \$ 12,000

 These amounts were based upon management's estimate of the fair values using valuation techniques including income, cost and market approaches.
-In estimating the fair value of the acquired assets and assumed liabilities, the fair value estimates are based on, but not limited to, expected future revenue and cash flows, expected future growth rates, and estimated discount rates.
+In estimating the fair value of the acquired assets and assumed liabilities, the fair value estimates are based on, among other factors, expected future revenue and cash flows, expected future growth rates, and estimated discount rates.

 The amount related to other intangible assets represents primarily the estimated fair values of retransmission agreements of \$1.4 million and advertising client relationships of \$0.6 million.
 These intangible assets are being amortized over the estimated remaining useful lives of 1.8 years for retransmission agreements and 7.1 years for advertising client relationships.
 Acquired property and equipment is being depreciated on a straight-line basis over the respective estimated remaining useful lives.
-Goodwill is calculated as the excess of the consideration transferred over the fair value of the identifiable net assets acquired and liabilities assumed, and represents the future economic benefits expected to arise from other intangible assets acquired that do not qualify for separate recognition, including assembled workforce, as well as expected future synergies.
 Goodwill will be deductible for tax purposes.

-Preliminary Pro Forma Financial Information
+Unaudited Pro Forma Financial Information